Carpentry & Joinery Study Programmes

 Put your skills to good use and carve a career in the construction industry.

 Our staff are well qualified and highly-experienced craftspeople.
-They will use the well-equipped workshop facilities housed at our Medway and Maidstone campuses to help you learn a new range of skills that will benefit you in life, as well as your future or current employment.
+They will use hand tools in the well-equipped workshop facilities housed at our Medway and Maidstone campuses to help you learn a new range of skills that will benefit you in life, as well as your future or current employment.

-Our study programmes in Construction Crafts are ideal for progressing students who want to become skilled craftspeople, and mature students who want to formalise a career in building.
+Our study programmes in Construction Crafts are ideal for progressing students who want to become skilled craftspeople, site carpenters and mature students who want to formalise a career in building.

 What will I learn?

 Our programmes are ideal for progressing students who want to become skilled craftspeople or mature students who want to formalise a career in building.
-As well as working on projects that involve crafting construction projects, masonry and house fittings, you’ll also learn about health and safety and employment rights in the workplace.
+As well as working on projects that involve crafting construction projects, masonry and house fittings using the latest joinery products, you’ll also learn about health and safety and employment rights in the workplace.
 English and maths will be a key feature too, ensuring you have the literacy and numeracy skills that employers are looking for.
 Find out the difference between a Carpentry course and a study programme below.

 You may also be interested in our Carpentry & Joinery apprenticeship too.